inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 :Source: `HKV <http://deltares.nl>`_
 :Licence: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Jakarta
-:About: The Flood model was created by scientist/engineers in coordination
+:About: The flood model was created by scientists/engineers in coordination
     with DKI Jakarta Public Works based on the 2007 flood conditions.
 The water depth is the maximum depth occurring across the entire flooding period.